tizzen33/domoticz-tuyacloud-plugin/README.md

 ## Devices
 - After enabling the Hardware, the plugin will initialize the connection and will create the devices
 - Go to Devices and enable the devices you want
+- Supported devices: Power Plug (On/Off), Light (On/Off)

+## What's next
+- A smoke detector is in transit.
+Once I receive it, I will update the plugin to make it work with this device.
+- Feel free to create an issue and post the start-up logs if you have another type of device.

 Have fun with it!